The Fourier Type Expansions on Tubes: POAFD in

-In the following discussion, we remove the restriction that all elements of $\{z^{(k)}\}_{k=1}^\infty$ are distinct from each other, i.e. there may exist $k\neq l$ such that $z^{(k)}=z^{(l)}.$ However, the original definition of $F_{A_m}^{*}$ is meaningless in such situation since the inverse of $A_m$ is meaningless.
-Therefore, we need to define the generalized $F_{A_m}^*$ that is denoted by $\widetilde F_{A_m}^*$, so that $\widetilde F_{A_m}^*$ does make sense in such situation.
-Our generalization is based on the methodology of P-OGA.
+In the following discussion, we remove the restriction that all elements of $\{z^{(k)}\}_{k=1}^\infty$ are distinct from each other, i.e., there may exist $k\neq l$ such that $z^{(k)}=z^{(l)}.$ In such case, the original definition of $S_m(F)$ is meaningless in such situation.
+Therefore, we need to define the generalized $S_m(F)$ that is denoted by $\widetilde {S_m}(F)$.
+The generalization is intrinsically related to the POAFD methodology.

-Set $\phi_{k}=K(\cdot, \overline{z^{(k)}})$.
+Set $\phi_{z^{(k)}}=\phi_{k}=K_{\Gamma_1}(\cdot, \overline{z^{(k)}})$.
 By the G-S orthogonalization process, we have